-Victory in Europe Day, also known as V-E Day, celebrates the surrender of Nazi Forces to the Allies during World War II, on May 8 , 1945.
+Victory in Europe Day, also known as VE Day, celebrates the surrender of Nazi Forces to the Allies during World War II, on May 8 , 1945.

-After Adolf Hitler's suicide on April 30, his successor Karl Donitz declared the Nazis' surrender by negotiating the end of the war with the Allies and signing an act of unconditional surrender on May 7, and officializing it on May 8, in Berlin.
+He negotiated the end of the war with the Allies and signed an act of unconditional surrender on May 7.
+It was officialized on May 8, in Berlin

 With this, all around Europe, German soldiers laid down their guns, and a final cease-fire was declared.